Moejay10/FYS4411/Project1/README.md

 ## Dependencies
-Make sure that the following packages are installed on your computer.
+Please make sure that the following packages are installed on your computer.
   - iostream
   - iomanip
   - fstream